 Terraform in under 200 words

-And before we get to the step for migrating manually created infrastructure, it’s important we’re on the same page about Terraform.
+Before we get to the step for migrating manually created infrastructure, it’s important we’re on the same page about Terraform and what it is.
 Because Terraform is the tool we’ll use today to bring our existing infrastructure into management by code.

 Terraform is an open source declarative Infrastructure As Code tool.
 It’s a third party tool, so it operates on all cloud providers: AWS, GCP and a whole host of other cloud tools.
-It’s also a CLI, so you simply install it on your machine or a remote build server in order to use it.
+Terraform is distributed as a CLI, so you simply install it on your machine or a remote build server in order to use it.
 And lastly, Terraform operates with a concept of state.
 State is your representation of the cloud resources you want to manage with Terraform.

 Because Terraform can be installed on any machine, I’m pretty sure you can use it.
 And because it works on all cloud providers — even your own data centers — there simply should not be many reasons why you can’t implement Terraform.
 And that’s why I’ve chosen it as the tool to help you refactor your existing infrastructure.